TheLissandra1/Nest-of-Lisa/Analysis_DeepDecomRetinex.md

 * **1.2 Invariable reflectance loss *Lir* is introduced to constrain the consistency of reflectance:**
 * <img src="https://raw.githubusercontent.com/TheLissandra1/Nest-of-Lisa/master/ImageLinks_DeepDecomRetinex/LossInvariableReflectance.png" width="70%">
-* **My comments: This is contradictory because the author mentioned that low light and normal images in his dataset share the same reflectance.
-So I assume that there must be some color distorsions when preprocessing normal light images into low light images, thus we have calculate differences between two abstracted Reflectance components.**
+* **My comments: The author mentioned that low light and normal images should share the same reflectance in any conditions because reflectance is the intrinsic property of objects.
+However, there might be color differences between normal and low light conditions.
+And that's why we need to minimize this constaint *Lir* to ensure image pairs have same Reflectance before the next step--Enhance-Net.**

 * **1.3 The *Lis* is defined as:**